-Seeking Safety is a an evidence-based therapy developed to improve coping skills and strengthen stabilization, especially for those dealing with the often co-occurring diagnoses of trauma and substance abuse.
+Seeking safety is an evidence-based therapy that’s used to help clients with their coping skills and to strengthen stabilization, especially for those dealing with the often co-occurring diagnoses of trauma and substance abuse.

-Through Seeking Safety, you can break out of a cycle of codependent and damaging behaviors often brought on by co-occurring Post Traumatic Stress Disorder (PTSD) and substance abuse.
-Seeking Safety is intended to give you the skills to defeat that vicious cycle, make healthier choices, and take your life back.
+Seeking safety treatment helps clients break out of cycles of codependent and damaging behaviors often brought on by co-occurring post traumatic stress disorder (PTSD) and substance abuse.
+Seeking safety helps clients get their lives back by providing them with the skills to defeat those vicious cycles and by helping them make healthier choices.

 How Does Seeking Safety Work?

-When you use Seeking Safety, your therapist will focus on four main content areas in your work together; cognitive (your understanding of the situation), behavioral (your choices), interpersonal (how you deal with others), and case management (how you work with your therapist).
-These content areas are explored through several different topics, such as how to set boundaries in your relationships, how to cope with triggers, grounding yourself and protecting yourself from emotional pain, honesty, and learning to ask for help.
-These are the types of subjects that will be explored as you learn to find stability again.
+Our therapists focus on four main content areas with each client including cognitive (understanding of the situation), behavioral (choices), interpersonal (how they communicate with others), and case management (how they work with the therapist).
+These content areas are explored by helping clients set boundaries in relationships, cope with triggers, stay grounded, protect themselves from emotional pain, be honest with themselves, and learn to ask for help.

 What Is the Evidence Behind Seeking Safety?

-Seeking Safety was developed at Harvard Medical School by Lisa M. Najavits, PhD, in 1992 under a grant from the National Institute on Drug Abuse.
-Studies conducted by organizations such as the American Psychological Association have shown that Seeking Safety is highly effective among adults experiencing trauma and addiction.
+Seeking safety was developed in 1992 at Harvard Medical School by Lisa M. Najavits, PhD with a grant from the National Institute on Drug Abuse.
+Studies conducted by organizations, including the American Psychological Association, have shown that seeking safety is a highly influential treatment for adults suffering from trauma and PTSD as well as substance abuse and addiction.

-While Seeking Safety was originally designed solely to alleviate symptoms associated with Post Traumatic Stress Disorder (PTSD) and in the treatment of the disorder’s often co-occurring substance abuse, it has become widely used in recovery plans for a variety of mental health disorders.
-In general, it can be used with any diagnosis where coping skills and stability need to be improved.
+While seeking safety was initially designed to alleviate the symptoms associated with PTSD and in the treatment of the disorder’s often co-occurring substance abuse, it’s become widely used in recovery plans for a variety of mental health disorders.
+In general, seeking safety can be used to treat any diagnosis where coping skills and stability need to be improved.

 Seeking Safety at Clearview Treatment Programs

-At Clearview, we have several therapists trained in Seeking Safety who can help you recover from your symptoms and put an end to damaging behaviors.
-Through individual sessions and groups at our residential, day, and outpatient treatment programs, you will learn healthy ways to feel grounded and cope with difficult situations so that you can feel like you again.
+When seeking treatment for PTSD, trauma, and/or substance abuse, it’s vital to find a treatment center with trusted, trained, and certified therapists.
+At Clearview, we have several therapists trained in seeking safety who help clients every day recover from their symptoms and put an end to their damaging behaviors.
+Through individual and group sessions at our Dual Diagnosis Treatment Center, Women’s Treatment Center, and Outpatient Treatment Center, clients learn healthy ways to feel grounded and cope with difficult situations so they can feel like themselves again.